BRIO-lab/Stifle-Keypoints/README.md

 # Stifle-Keypoints
-Keypoint-based pose estimation for canine stifles
+This repo is for keypoint-based pose estimation for canine stifles.

+This is takes heavily from the BRIO-lab/Shoulder-Keypoint repo.